goromlagche/goromlagche.github.io/_posts/2021-09-01-traversing-a-single-or-an-array-of-objects.md

 ---
 layout: posts
-title:  "Traversing a single or array of object"
+title:  "Traversing a single or an array of objects"
 date:   2021-09-01 16:57:47 +0530
 layout: single
 author_profile: true
 comments: true
 tags: [ruby, pattern, xml]
 ---
-I will explain a simple pattern to process a single or array of objects uniformly.
-Since ruby is not a strongly typed language(< ruby 3), the burden lies on the implementor.
+I will explain a simple pattern to process a single or an array of objects uniformly.
+Since ruby is not a strongly typed language(< ruby 3), the burden may lie on the input function.

 I will start with an example.

-Let say we need to parse a XML schema.
-Which may or may not have repeating block
+Let say we need to parse an XML schema.
+Which may or may not have a repeating block.

 Example 1
 ``` xml